Top Seller

 If you forget to take Desogestrel or have a severe bout of sickness or diarrhoea, refer to the patient information leaflet for advice, as you may not be fully protected against pregnancy.

-Each pack contains 28 tablets.
-The days of the week are printed on the blister, with arrows indicating the order in which you should take the pills.
-Every time you start a new pack of Desogestrel, take a tablet from the top row.
+Every time you start a new pack of desogestrel, take a tablet from the top row.
 If you start the pill on a Wednesday, you must take the tablet from the top row marked as ‘WED’.

-When you can start taking Desogestrel
+When you can start taking desogestrel

 When no hormonal contraceptive has been used in the last month

-Wait for your period to begin.
-On the first day of your period, take the first tablet.
-You will not need to take extra contraceptive precautions.
+On the first day of your period, take the first desogestrel tablet.
+You won’t need to take extra contraceptive precautions.

 When changing from another progestogen-only contraception method